 Project areas would be determined using maps of important resources at a park and data on the distribution and abundance of invasive plants.
-Parks may propose project areas based on other data sources or local knowledge.
-Project areas would be mapped and maintained in a geodatabase (see Data Management System, 2.2.5 Monitoring and Record Keeping).
+Distribution and abundance information has been accumulated by the Network during the last decade (see reports on the Invasive Non-Native Plants Monitoring tab at the Network web site, http://science.nature.nps.gov/im/units/htln/articles.cfm, accessed January 30, 2013).
+Parks may propose project areas based on other data sources or local knowledge as well.
+Project areas would be mapped and maintained in a geodatabase (see Data Management System, 2.2.5

+Monitoring and Record Keeping), and would include extensive information on treatment details and post-treatment response, as well as long-term changes in abundance and distribution.
 The delineation of project areas recognizes that specific resources or environmental conditions affect decisions on prioritizing management actions.
 For example, an exotic plant may be disruptive in native ecosystems that are highly disturbed, but may be innocuous in a healthy native ecosystem.